PDE-Free Mass-Constrained Learning of Complex Systems with Hidden States

 \section{Abstract}

-We propose a machine learning (ML) framework based on the \textit{next-generation Equation-Free} algorithm for learning the spatio-temporal dynamics of mass-constrained complex systems with unobserved (hidden) states, whose dynamics can in principle be described by partial differential equations (PDEs), but lack explicit models.
-In these cases, the underlying variables, closures, and potentials governing the dynamics are generally unknown or not directly observable and therefore must be inferred from data.
-Here, we construct reduced-order models (ROMs) within a learned latent space -- obtained via manifold learning -- using delayed coordinates, thus exploiting the Takens'/Whitney's embedding theorems.
-In the first stage, we employ both linear (Proper Orthogonal Decomposition, POD) and nonlinear manifold learning (Diffusion Maps, DMs) to extract low-dimensional latent representations of the complex spatio-temporal evolution.
-In the second step, we learn predictive ROMs using delayed manifold coordinates to approximate the solution operator on the latent space.
-In the final step, the latent dynamics are \textit{lifted} back to the original high-dimensional space by solving a pre-image problem.
-We demonstrate that both POD and the particular $k$-nearest neighbors ($k$-NN) lifting operators preserve the mass, a crucial property in the context of many problems, including computational fluid dynamics (CFD) and crowd dynamics.
-Actually, the proposed framework reconstructs the solution operator of \textit{the unavailable mass-constrained PDE, bypassing the need to discover an explicit form of the PDE per se, based on a manifold-informed objective map that bridges the scales}.
-For our illustrations, we generated detailed spatio-temporal data using the Hughes model, which couples a continuity PDE with an Eikonal equation for the potential field, modeling how individuals choose optimal paths to minimize travel time while avoiding obstacles and high-density regions.
-We show that DMs provide nonlinear embeddings that outperform POD in reconstruction accuracy, thus resulting in better parsimonious manifold-informed ROMs that provide a stable and accurate approximation of the solution operator both in the latent space and, via reconstruction, in the high-dimensional space, and can therefore be integrated reliably over long time horizons.
+We propose a three-tier machine learning (ML) framework based on the so-called \textit{next-generation Equation-free} algorithms for learning the spatio-temporal dynamics of mass-constrained complex systems with hidden states, whose dynamics can in principle be described by partial differential equations (PDEs), but lack explicit models.
+In the first step, we employ Diffusion Maps (DMs), a nonlinear manifold learning algorithm, to extract low-dimensional latent representations of the complex spatio-temporal evolution.
+In the second step, we learn manifold-informed reduced-order models (ROMs) with Sparse Identification of Nonlinear Dynamics (SINDy) and standard linear Multivariate Autoregressive models (MVARs) to approximate the solution operator on the latent space.
+In the final step, the latent dynamics are lifted back to the original high-dimensional space by solving an (ill-posed) pre-image problem via a convex interpolation based on the $k$-NN algorithm.
+In doing so, the proposed framework reconstructs the solution operator of the unknown mass-constrained PDE, without explicitly identifying the PDE itself.
+For comparison purposes, we also evaluated the performance of the scheme for constructing ROMs based on Proper Orthogonal Decomposition (POD) and prove that both POD and the $k$-NN lifting operators preserve the mass.
+We illustrate the approach using two benchmark problems: (a) the Hughes model of crowd dynamics, which minimizes walking time while avoiding obstacles and high-density regions, and (b) a CFD problem involving the spatio-temporal evolution of a passive tracer advected by a periodic Navier--Stokes velocity field.
+We show that ROMs informed by DMs yield parsimonious models that consistently outperform the best POD-informed ROMs, yielding stable and accurate approximations of the solution operator in the latent space and, via reconstruction, in the original high-dimensional space over long time horizons.